Combined Sewer Overflow (CSO) in Richmond

 Source: Richmond Department of Public Utilities, Richmond's Combined Sewer System

 At the beginning of a storm, the initial stormwater runoff contained the greatest amount of contaminants that had accumulated since the last storm.
-By capturing the dog waste, oil and grease from automobiles, and litter in the first flush, Richmond could reduce the impact of releases when heavy storms exceeded the storage capacity of the Shockoe Retention Basin and forced outfall gates to open.
+Capturing the dog waste, oil and grease from automobiles, and litter in the "first flush" had the greatest environmental benefit.

-The Shockoe Retention Basin has captured up to 35 million gallons of combined sanitary/stormwater flows, while pipes leading to it stored 15 million more gallons.
-The system can be filled with 50 million gallons in less than 30 minutes during a large rainstorm.
-That captured flow then drains over four days, released as the wastewater treatment plan has capacity for processing.
+The Shockoe Retention Basin and pipes leading to can be filled with 50 million gallons in less than 30 minutes during a large rainstorm.
+The captured flow then drains over four days, released as the wastewater treatment plan has capacity for processing.

 Before completion of projects in the Long Term Control Plan, Richmond was treating only 62% of the total volume in the combined sewers.
-When the other 38% flowed directly into local streams and the James River, raw sewage waste was diluted with stormwater but the smell was clearly evident.1
+When the other 38% flowed directly into local streams and the James River, raw sewage waste was diluted with stormwater but the smell was clearly evident.
+That obviously limited recreational activity on the riverfront, and affected the potential benefits of the city's "Main to James" redevelopmnt plan.1

 Shockoe Retention Basin on Chapel Island (red outline) is on the north bank of the James River, not far from the State Capitol (yellow circle)